The 20 Best Cerebral Hypoxia Doctors Near Me in Catonsville, MD

 English

 Dr. Pham is a physician who specializes in pulmonary, critical care, and sleep medicine.
 He provides care for critically ill patients in the Medical ICU.
 His clinical focus is in the diagnosis and management of sleep-disordered breathing.
 He provides teaching to medical students, residents, and fellows at Johns Hopkins.
 Lab Website Polotsky Research Lab - Lab Website Research Summary Dr. Pham’s research focus is on the mechanisms and impact of sleep disordered breathing, with a particular emphasis on the role of hypoxia.
 His research interests have led him to the highlands of Peru, where he collaborates extensively with the CRONICAS cohort investigators to characterize the impact of hypoxia on respiratory patterns, cardiovascular responses and metabolism.
 He is currently involved in developing low-cost readily deployable strategies to treat sleep disordered breathing at high altitude.
 He has also pursued his research interests by modeling the metabolic impact of ambient hypoxia in the sleep lab.
 As a member of the leadership of the Center for Interdisciplinary Sleep Research and Education (CISRE), he is committed to improving investigators’ access to sleep recording and data analysis.
 Dr. Van Pham is rated as a Distinguished provider by MediFind in the treatment of Cerebral Hypoxia.
-His top areas of expertise are Obstructive Sleep Apnea, Cerebral Hypoxia, Central Sleep Apnea, and Obesity Hypoventilation Syndrome (OHS).
+He is also highly rated in 3 other conditions, according to our data.
+His clinical expertise encompasses Obstructive Sleep Apnea, Cerebral Hypoxia, Central Sleep Apnea, and Obesity Hypoventilation Syndrome (OHS).

 Distinguished in Cerebral Hypoxia